khalid-saqr/Mars-Near-Surface-Turbulence/README.md

 Companion repository for the manuscript:

-**Cross-Mission Evidence on Reduced Closures and State-Space Relations in Mars Near-Surface Turbulence**
+**Evidence for non-Universal Reduced Closures and Sol-Dependent State-Space Relations in Mars Near-Surface Turbulence**

 This repository contains the code and bundled assets used to reproduce a cross-mission analysis of near-surface Martian turbulence using **InSight** and **Perseverance/MEDA** data.
 The workflows cover data acquisition from NASA PDS, harmonization into common state vectors, regression and spectral diagnostics, dimensionless-regime analysis, and generation of report figures.